Seasonal affective disorder: History

 Research on SAD in the United States began in 1979 when Herb Kern, a research engineer, noticed he felt depressed during the winter months.
 Kern suspected that scarcer natural light in winter was the cause and discussed the idea with NIMH scientists working on bodily rhythms.
 They were intrigued and responded by inventing a lightbox to treat Kern's depression, which improved.

 SAD was formally described and named in 1984 by Norman E. Rosenthal and his colleagues at the National Institute of Mental Health.
 The initial investigation was motivated by observations of depression occurring during the dark winter months in northern regions of the United States, known as polar night.
 Rosenthal proposed that the reduction in available natural light during winter could contribute to this phenomenon.
 Subsequently, he and his colleagues conducted a placebo-controlled study that utilized light therapy to document the effects of the condition.
 Although Rosenthal's ideas were initially greeted with skepticism, SAD has become well recognized.
 His 1993 book Winter Blues has become the standard introduction to the subject.

 SAD is usually more common in the fall/winter (Winter SAD), though it may occur during the spring/summer (Spring SAD).
 Winter-onset SAD is more common and is often characterized by atypical depressive symptoms including hypersomnia, increased appetite, and craving for carbohydrates.
 Spring/summer SAD is also seen and is more frequently associated with typical depressive symptoms including insomnia and loss of appetite.

 Criticism of disorder and diagnosis

 The validity of SAD has been called into question multiple times.
 A 2008 study indicated that some people stay without sun for months, yet they are not affected by SAD.
 A 2016 analysis from the Centers for Disease Control found no links between depression, seasonality or sunlight exposure and suggested discontinuation of the diagnosis.
 Further, a 2018 study focusing on instability of SAD diagnosis criteria over prolonged periods of time, suggested that SAD is a temporary expression of a mood disorder rather than a specific disorder.

+Despite these criticisms, the seasonal pattern remains formally recognized in the DSM-5, where it is included as a "with seasonal pattern" specifier for recurrent major depressive and bipolar disorders.